f-o-a-m/kepler/hs-abci-docs/nameservice/tutorial/Foundations/02-Effects.md

   ]
 ~~~

  They are used to interpret `TxEffects` depending on what context you're in, e.g. while executing a `delierTx` versus `checkTx` message, or a `query`.
 Some effects are tagged with a promoted value of type `Scope`, i.e. `'Consensus` and `'QueryAndMempool`.
 This is because your application will keep multiple connections to the database that are used in different situations.
-For example, since writing to the state at a previous blocktims is impossible, we disallow writing to the database in such instances and instead
+For example, since writing to the state at a previous blocktimes is impossible, we disallow writing to the database in such instances.

 # Effects Type Synonyms